thinktecture/angular-connect-2016/demo/README.md

-# Sample application for various “Cross-Platform HTML5 – in Action!” workshops
+# AngularConnect 2016 - Sample Application

 ## Setup
 * Download and install the platform SDKs and/or emulators for the platform you want to develop for (this might take quite a while… so do this first!)